 What is “out of the bucket”?
 Everyone puts one of their boules in the bucket.
 The bucket is given a shake.
 Two boules are drawn out and placed on the piste, these two people make up a team.
 Another two boules are drawn out and those two players become your opponents.
 This is quick and flexible.
 You may end up playing with someone you have already played with if so ask to swap.
 There is no fee for playing Wednesday games and there are no results or prizes, just enjoyably casual games.

-Play is casual out of the bucket with games starting at 4.30 and 5.30.
-At 6.30 we have a BYO dinner together, maybe we bring the BBQ out, ideally we dine outside as the sun goes down which provides a lovely atmosphere.
-There's a $5 per person fee and just to add some sparkle everyone is given a ticket for raffles of wines or chocolates.
+Our new floodlights were installed in late 2020 and have made playing on into the evening possible.
+Play is also casual out of the bucket with the Club opening at 5.00 and games starting at 5.30 and 6.30.
+At 7.30 we have a BYO dinner together, maybe we bring the BBQ out, if the weather is mild we dine outside as the sun goes down which provides a lovely atmosphere.
+After dinner we play one more game under stars and lights There's a $2 per person fee.
 It's a great end of week relaxation.
-Then another one or two games are played as people wish.

 Win A Prize On Saturdays